-Good oral hygiene is important, not only for looks, but for general health as well.
+Good oral hygiene is important, not only for looks but for general health as well.
 Poor oral hygiene can lead to a variety of dental and medical problems such as gum disease, infection, bone loss, heart disease, strokes and more.
-Regular check-ups and cleanings can prevent these problems.
+Regular check-ups and dental cleaning can prevent these problems.

 The dental teams at each of the Alabama Family Dentistry’s locations are dedicated to your oral and overall health.
 That’s why they consider factors other than tooth decay.
 If your teeth and mouth appear healthy, screening for signs of other diseases is still an important part of your routine exam.

-If the scale or calculus (tartar) is allowed to accumulate on the teeth it will unfortunately provide the right conditions for bacteria to thrive next to the gums.
-The purpose of the cleaning and polishing is basically to leave the surfaces of the teeth clean and smooth so that bacteria are unable to stick to them and you have a better chance of keeping the teeth clean during your regular home care.
+If the scale or calculus, also called tartar, is allowed to accumulate on the teeth it will, unfortunately, provide the right conditions for bacteria to thrive next to the gums.
+The purpose of the cleaning and polishing is basically to leave the surfaces of the teeth clean and smooth so that bacteria are unable to stick to them, and you have a better chance of keeping the teeth clean during your regular home care.

-So, if you want a longer, healthier life you can start by making sure you take care of your teeth.
+If you want a longer, healthier life, you can start by making sure you take care of your teeth.
 Visit your dentist for the recommended 2 check-ups and cleanings per year.